 This is an easy paper roll frog craft made using our favourite “squash and cut” technique.
 Printable shape template included.

-Today we have a cute paper roll frog craft, which is a cinch to make using our printable template.
+This cute paper roll frog craft is a cinch to make using our printable template.

-Frog craft ideas are great for Spring time or for kids learning about life cycles, mini beasts or amphibians – or just because you love frogs and want to make one!
+It’s great for Spring or Summer themed crafting or for kids learning about life cycles.
+Or maybe just because you love frogs and want to make one!

 How to make a paper roll frog